Braided surfaces and their characteristic maps: Braided surfaces

-with the first factor projection $p$ is a branched covering.
-The composition $p\circ j$ is called the {\em characteristic map} of the braided surface $S$.
-Two braided surfaces $j_i:\Sigma\to \Sigma\times \R^2$, $i=0,1$ over $\Sigma$ are {\em (Hurwitz) equivalent} if there exists some ambient isotopy $h_t:\Sigma\times \R^2\to \Sigma_g\times \R_2$, $h_0=id$ such that $h_t$ is fiber-preserving and $h_1\circ j_0=j_1$.
-Recall that $h_t$ is fiber-preserving if there exists a homeomorphism $\varphi: \Sigma\to \Sigma$ such that $p\circ h_t=\varphi\circ p$.
-When $\varphi$ can be taken to be isotopic to the identity rel the branch locus, we say that the braided surfaces are {\em strongly equivalent}.
-These definitions extend naturally to the case when these surfaces have boundary by requiring isotopies to fix the boundary points of $j(S)$.
-Braided surfaces over the disk were first considered and studied by Viro, Rudolph (see \cite{Rudolph83}) and later by Kamada (\cite{Kamada}).
-A comprehensive survey of the subject could be found in the monograph \cite{Kamada2}.
-Braided surfaces over the torus were introduced more recently in \cite{Nakamura}.
+Consider a braided surface over a closed orientable surface $\Sigma$, namely a locally flat PL embedding of a closed orientable surface $j:S\to \Sigma\times \R^2$, such that the composition $p\circ j$ is a branched covering.
 We might consider, more generally, that $S$ is embedded in a (orientable) plane bundle over $\Sigma$.
 However, the existence of nontrivial examples, for instance that some connected unramified covering of degree $>1$ arise as a characteristic map, implies that the plane bundle should be trivial (see \cite{Edmonds2}).

+A degree $n$ branched covering $S\to \Sigma$ determines a homomorphism $f:\pi_1(\Sigma\setminus B,*)\to S_n$, where $B$ is the branch locus of $F$, called {\em monodromy} homomorphism.
+Choose small simple loops $\gamma_i$ each one encircling one branch point $b_i$ of $B$, which will be called {\em peripheral} loops or homotopy classes in the sequel.

+The {\em degree} $n$ and {\em branch locus} $B$ of a braided surface $j:S\to \Sigma\times \R^2$ is are, respectively, the degree and branch locus of its associated branched covering map $p\circ j$.
+Observe that the projection map

+restricts to a locally trivial fiber bundle over $\Sigma-B$.
+The monodromy of this locally trivial fiber bundle is then a homomorphism

+into the braid group $B_n$ on $n$-strands, which will be called the {\em braid monodromy} of the braided surface in the sequel.